wordplaydev/wordplay/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment

 What platform, OS, browser, and version are you using?
+Please be exact with version numbers, as different versions can result in a defect happening or not.

 Desktop